nRF24/CircuitPython_nRF24L01/docs/core_api/basic_api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.close_rx_pipe

-    :param int pipe_number: The data pipe to use for RX transactions.
+    :param pipe_number: The data pipe to use for RX transactions.
 This must be in range [0, 5].
 Otherwise a `IndexError` exception is thrown.

     .. versionchanged:: 1.2.0